Eligibility Criteria for Groups

 Guidance notes for Individuals

-Our Surrey Young People’s Fund awards grants to individuals.
-We recommend you read through the fund Guidance notes before submitting an Expression of Interest.
-Use the link below to download the eligibility criteria for our fund supporting individuals.
+We currently have three Funds that award grants to individuals.
+We recommend you read through the Fund Guidance Notes before submitting an Expression of Interest.
+Use the links below to find out more about the Funds including eligibility criteria.

 Expression of Interest Form

 If you have more than one project you need to fund or don’t know how to proceed please call the Grants Team on 01483 478092 for an informal chat.

 Please note that we do not award retrospective grants – be sure to allow plenty of time to go through the grants process.
 For groups applying we would recommend you allow a minimum of 3 months.
 The process for individuals can be turned around quicker but please do still allow plenty of time, the process can take up to 2 months.